 With the holidays, bookkeeping, and more, the year’s end is a busy time for many people.
 With so much information already coming their way, it can help to keep messaging short and sweet for your audience.

-A quick email thanking your donors for their support and wishing them a joyous new year lets them know you’re thinking about them, grateful for them, and that you recognize this is a time to slow your communications and respect their time with their loved ones.
+A quick email thanking donors for their support and wishing them a joyous new year lets them know you’re thinking about them, grateful for them, and that you recognize this is a time to slow your communications and respect their time with their loved ones.
 It shows you’ll be back in touch when the new year kicks off.

 This email doesn’t need to include an ask or anything that feels like it might be adding to the donor’s to-do list.
 Think of it as you would a snail mail holiday card from a friend.

-In this example from Grassroots Soccer, the team includes short text that summarizes what the nonprofit’s mission is and that they’re grateful for any number of ways the supporter has helped throughout the year, whether running in a fundraising marathon, making a donation, or attending an event.
+In this example from Grassroots Soccer, the team includes a short text that summarizes what the nonprofit’s mission is and that they’re grateful for any number of ways the supporter has helped throughout the year, whether running in a fundraising marathon, making a donation, or attending an event.

 It uses bold, colorful text to emphasize a clear thank you that wishes the supporter a wonderful holiday season.
-This expansive thanks for support beyond just donations cultivates relationships in a way that could inspire a volunteer to become a future donor.
+This expansive thanks for support beyond just donations cultivates relationships in a way that could inspire a volunteer to become a future recurring donor.

 3. Use Data to Summarize the Year’s Impact

 Using data to demonstrate your nonprofit’s impact throughout the past year fosters a sense of transparency and trust that you are allocating your fundraising revenue responsibly.
 It also paints a clear picture of what your donors made possible with their support.
-You can incorporate these figures into your thank you email to showcase exactly how your donors are helping you meet your mission.
+You can incorporate these figures into your thank you email to showcase exactly how your existing donors are helping you meet your mission.

 This thank you email from Dear Jack Foundation almost serves as an annual report preview.
 The message starts by describing the nonprofit’s mission and then moves into a paragraph on how many people they were able to serve in each of their programs that year.